Hubble selection of the weak scale from QCD quantum critical point: The weak scale criticality

-Lastly, a small difference between $v_h^*$ and $\vEW$ remains.
-After inflation, the global QCD vacuum is reached, and $\phi$ slow-rolls to the today's $v_h=246$ GeV from the decreasing $V_{\rm tot}(\phi)$. $\phi$ could be safely slow-rolling today or trapped by SM backreactions.
-Signals from phase transition or time-dependent $v_h$ may be produced.
-In any case, $\vEW$ is generically close to $\LQCD$.
+Postinflationary dynamics is model dependent but such that $\phi$ slow rolls to the today's $\vEW$.
+Today, $\phi$ could be still safely slow rolling or trapped by SM backreactions.
+Signals from time-dependent $v_h$ or phase transitions could be produced.